-Community Integration IDENTIFIED BARRIER ACTION PLAN STATUS - End of 2020 Lack of knowledge of available community opportunities and resources.
+IDENTIFIED BARRIER ACTION PLAN STATUS - End of 2020 Lack of knowledge of available community opportunities and resources.
 Educate clients and staff.
 Worked on educating clients about available community resources.
 Work is on-going.
 Clients (particularly youth) are reluctant to become involved in pro-social activities.
-Educate clients on what is available to them; include prosocial activities as part of ISP when appropriate.
+Educate clients on what is available to them; include pro- social activities as part of ISP when appropriate.
 The pandemic did not allow for much pro-social activity.
 In most client situations, we had to shift our focus on other healthy ways to spend their time.
 People of color are disproportionately represented in the criminal justice system.
 Advocate for and model racial equity.
 Conducted trainings and facilitated/directed conversations regarding racial equity.
 Several staff attended equity trainings.
 We regularly posted messages on our Face-book Page related to equity.
 Formed an equity committee to explore how we can improve our work around racial equity.
 We gave employees a day off to advocate for Racial Equity and Justice after the racially motivated murders by police officers.
+Lack of affordable housing Utilize case managers and other staff to assist clients find housing Hired 3 case managers and educated them on available housing and shelters.
+Issue of racial justice and equity nationally Model inclusion and equity Anti-racism work within our agency Develop and implement an Equity Team Initiated a Racial Equity campaign.
+Changed our values to reflect equity and inclusion.
+Contracted with a consultant group to work with us on anti- racism in 2021.
+Equity team formed using staff volunteers and is meeting twice a month.